quantling/pyndl/doc/source/benchmark.rst

 For small event files the `pyndl` are less than one second slower than `ndl2` but still almost twenty times faster than `ndl`.
 With increasing number of events, `pyndl` becomes the fastest method in both single and parallel processing (2 jobs).

-`pyndl` processes the event file into a faster accessible format, which results in the overhead for small event files.
-However, in contrast to both other implementations it never reads the full event file into memory, allowing to process way larger event files than its competitors.
+`pyndl` processes the event file into a faster accessible format, which results in the overhead for event files.
+This is similarly done in `ndl2` where this overhead for small event files seems to be less time consuming.
+However, in contrast to the implementations in `ndl2` and `ndl`, the implementation in `pyndl` never reads the full event file into memory, which is faster and has a smaller memory footprint than its competitors.